How I got my UK Tourist Visa in Bangkok as a Filipino Citizen

 - My old company’s salary certificate

-I was already hesitant that I will get my visa until they called me to submit more supporting documents esp factual documents that I will leave the UK and go to Peru!
-As I don’t have any of those, my partner just wrote a really personalized letter stating how we’ve met, why are we in Vietnam, what we will be doing in India, UK and Peru and our future plans..
-We went back to the UK embassy to submit the personalized letter, additional documents like the proof of my property in the Philippines (condominium unit in Manila) and certificate of my previous income and job in the Middle East.
+I was already hesitant that I will get my visa until they called me to submit more supporting documents, especially factual documents that I will leave the UK and go to Peru!
+As I don’t have any of those, my partner just wrote a personalized letter stating how we’ve met, why are we in Vietnam, what we will be doing in India, the UK, and Peru, and our plans.
+We went back to the UK embassy to submit the personalized letter, additional documents like the proof of my property in the Philippines (condominium unit in Manila), and a certificate of my previous income and job in the Middle East.

-I really thought that I wouldn’t get it so we’re already planning to book a direct flight from India to Peru and just visit the UK next time as the chance of getting it is getting slimmer..
-Yet after 13 days of waiting, I received an email that there’s a decision made on my application… It made me more anxious as I don’t have a rejection history with visa application and I’ve read more negative discussions online regarding that email response.
-After 2 days we went to the UK embassy, they’ve said if your visa is rejected they will give you a letter stating the reason why they rejected your application..
-I didn’t open the envelope until I get out of the embassy… I felt that there’s no other paper aside from my old passport and valid passport..
+I thought that I wouldn’t get it so we’re already planning to book a direct flight from India to Peru and just visit the UK next time as the chance of getting it is getting slimmer.
+Yet after 13 days of waiting, I received an email that there’s a decision made on my application… It made me more anxious as I don’t have a rejection history with visa applications and I’ve read more negative discussions online regarding that email response.
+After 2 days we went to the UK embassy, and they said if your visa is rejected they will give you a letter stating the reason why they rejected your application.
+I didn’t open the envelope until I get out of the embassy… I felt that there was no other paper aside from my old passport and valid passport.
 Then voila!!
-6 months, multiple entry visa!!!
+6 months, multiple entry visas!!!

 Positive vibes indeed!!

 Here’s my other article about my visa experiences around the world using my Philippines passport!